paolofrancioso/telegrambot-amazon-bitly/README.md

 # Amazon Offers Telegram Bot

-This project is a Telegram Bot connected to a Telegram Channel that check Amazon offers and send them to your Channel.
+This project is a Telegram Bot connected to a Telegram Channel that checks Amazon offers and send them to your Channel.
 Original Project was from Samir Salman.
 This version adds a few options and has the Bitly functionalities embedded.
-Furthermore it increase performances limiting the number of calls to Amazon.
+Furthermore it increases performances limiting the number of calls to Amazon.

 ## Major Update: 20th February 2023